-One key element to make note of is <jboss.bom.version>1.0.0.M6</jboss.bom.version> which establishes if this project uses JBoss Enterprise Application Platform or JBoss AS dependencies.
+One key element to make note of is <version.jboss.bom>1.0.4.Final</version.jboss.bom> which establishes if this project uses JBoss Enterprise Application Platform or JBoss AS dependencies.
 The BOM (Bill of Materials) specifies the versions of the Java EE (and other) APIs defined in the dependency section.

 If you are using JBoss Enterprise Application Platform 6 and you selected that as your Target Runtime, you will find a -redhat-1 suffix on the version string.
+You may need to setup the JBoss Enterprise Maven repository to use the certified dependencies in your project, details of which are available here.

-The specific version (e.g. 1.0.0.M6) is very likely to change, so do not be surprised if the version is slightly different.
+The specific version of the BOM (e.g. 1.0.4.Final) is likely to change, so do not be surprised if the version is slightly different.